NixOS/rfcs/rfcs/0042-config-option.md

 NixOS modules with dozens of options aren't optimal for these reasons:
 - Writing takes a lot of time and is a repetitive task of copying the settings from upstream
 - Reviewing is tedious because of the big size of it, which in turn demotivates reviewers to even do it
+- The option listing will be filled with a lot of options almost nobody ever needs, which in turn makes it hard for people to find the options they *do* need.
 - Maintenance is hard to keep up with because upstream can add/remove/change settings over time
   - If the module copied defaults from upstream, these might need to be updated.
 This is especially important for security.
 A workaround is using `types.nullOr` with `null` signifying that the upstream default should be used, but that's not very nice.
   - Documentation will get out of date as the package updates